makersacademy/takeaway-challenge/README.md

 As part of Makers Academy week 2 Weekend challenge the software for a takeaway shop will be created. ......................

 ## Current Status
+Wanted to concentrate on Domain Modelling, Encapsulation and how to send messages and change state between classes.
+Struggled with this so made all_classes.rb and put all the classes within this file to practice the ruby implementation.

+Can't work out how to total_cost (within the Order class??).
+Trying to use the dish key from the @order.selection to access the price from @menu.list and then multiply by quantity (from @order.selection)

 ## How to use